Home

 Test your restore process – A backup you’ve never restored is a backup you can’t trust.
 Test quarterly on a staging environment.

 Security is not a one-time setup it’s an ongoing discipline.
-Revisit this checklist after every major deployment, whenever you add new plugins, and at least quarterly as a routine audit.
-The cost of prevention is always lower than the cost of recovery.
+Furthermore, it is crucial to remember that WordPress hardening is not a one-time setup; rather, it is a rigorous, ongoing discipline.
+To ensure your “Security Stack” remains impenetrable, you should revisit this checklist after every major code deployment, whenever you integrate new third-party plugins, and at least quarterly during a routine security audit.
+Ultimately, the cost of proactive prevention is significantly lower than the financial and reputational cost of a manual hack recovery.

 Tags: